Accommodation with a difference.

 Walk the tracks of the island or enjoy some relaxing time on one of the secluded beaches.

 Access to Broughton Island is by boat only and you must book in advance through the NSW National Parks website.

 Voted “the best music hotel on the planet to completely rock your world”, the Boogie Woogie Beach House in Old Bar is a reminder that life can be as simple as in the days of listening to vinyl records.

 The Boogie Woogie Beach House is more than music-themed, it’s music everything.
 There’s a Ziggy Suite, with a mosaic portrait of David Bowie in the shower.
 The Blondie Family Room features another shower mosaic, along with an Instagram-ready gold bathtub.
 And the Mix Tape room features a cassette-print bedspread.
 There’s a record-player in every room and guests are encouraged to grab vinyls from a stack on the wall in the hallway to take back to their room and play.

 What really stands out at Boogie Woogie Beach House is the live music scene.
 It’s been carefully curated and the attention to detail shows.
-Concerts on their massive deck — called FLOW Bar — draw crowds (locals and visitors) and their parties can last deep into the night.
-If you have a rock star hangover, brekkie at the downstairs restaurant is epic and restorative.
+The rooms sit above Flow Bar which hosts live music on their massive deck and draws crowds of locals and visitors too.
+If you have a rock star hangover, brekky at the restaurant is epic and restorative.